-Net Size: Because the 3.0 net is shorter, you’ll have an extra 2″ of empty space between the bottom of the net and the ground.
-I personally think the less space the better, I prefer the 32″ net that comes with the PickleNet since when taut at 34″ at the center of the court, you only have two inches of space between the bottom tab of the net and the ground which is just about perfect, it’s what you’d find on most tennis courts.
-Any more space and a pickleball could escape thru the gap.
+Net Size: Because the 3.0 net is shorter, you’ll have an extra 2″ of space between the bottom of the net and the ground.
+I think the less space, the better, I prefer the 32″ net that comes with the PickleNet since when taut at 34″ at the center of the court, you only have two inches of space between the bottom tab of the net and the ground which is just about perfect, it’s what you’d find on most tennis courts.
+Any more space and a pickleball could escape through the gap.

 Carrying Case: All of these models come with a convenient carry case.
-They are all made out of heavy duty material and are designed to carry the entire portable net system.
+They are all made out of heavy-duty material and are designed to carry the entire portable net system.
 The 3.0 does excel here with the addition of mesh pockets for paddles and balls.
-The zippered mesh pockets are designed to store 4 pickleballs and an interior pocket to store 4 pickleball paddles.
-Personally, I prefer to carry my paddles in a dedicated pickleball backpack to protect them, but this carry case does give you the option if you wanted to store everything in one place.
+The zippered mesh pockets are designed to store four pickleballs and an interior pocket to store four pickleball paddles.
+I prefer to carry my paddles in a dedicated pickleball backpack to protect them, but this carry case does give you the option if you wanted to store everything in one place.

-Weight: Overall weight really isn’t a concern here since all three net systems weigh within a pound of each other (~22-23 lbs).
+Weight: Overall, weight isn’t a real concern here since all three net systems weigh within a pound of each other (~22-23 lbs).
 They are all lightweight.
-The weight, of course, is an important factor, especially when looking for a portable system but when comparing these three nets it’s really not an issue, although if you compare to the oval design of the newer PickleNet which weighs in at 32 pounds, weight could be a deciding factor.
+The weight, of course, is an essential factor, especially when looking for a portable system.
+Still, when comparing these three nets, it’s not an issue, although if you compare to the oval design of the newer PickleNet, which weighs in at 32 pounds, the weight could be a deciding factor.